Young people and addiction

 Addiction help directory

-If you are concerned about your child's well-being, you can contact a local specialist addiction prevention center about addiction and drug problems.
+If you are worried about your child's well-being, you can contact a local specialist addiction prevention center about addiction and drug problems.
 You can find advice centers in your area via the addiction help directory of the German Centre for Addiction Issues

 Telephone 0221 892031